Motion of no confidence: Singapore

 In September 1963, the Legislative Assembly was dissolved and fresh elections were called.
-The rump PAP won the election with a two-thirds majority therefore staving off any further attempts by the Barisan Sosialis to move further motions of no confidence.
+The rump PAP won the election with a two-thirds majority therefore staving off any attempts by the Barisan Sosialis to move further motions of no confidence.
 Following merger and separation (1963–1965), and with Barisan's boycott of Parliament, the PAP was the dominant party in Parliament and motions of no confidence became "rare", in fact "non-existent".
 Further, Lee Kuan Yew's 1961 motion of confidence remains the only time that a Singaporean prime minister has ever tabled a motion of confidence in his own government.

 Sweden

 A motion of no confidence may be levelled against either the prime minister on behalf of the entire Swedish government or against an individual lower-level minister.
 At least 35 members of parliament (MPs) must support a proposal to initiate such a vote.
 A majority of MPs (175 members) must vote for a motion of no confidence for it to be successful.
 An individual minister who loses a confidence vote must resign.
 If a prime minister loses a no-confidence vote, the entire government must resign.
 The speaker may allow the ousted prime minister to head a transitional or caretaker government until Parliament elects a new prime minister.

 Under the principle of negative parliamentarism, a prime ministerial candidate nominated by the Speaker does not need the confidence of a majority of MPs to be elected.
 However, a majority of MPs must not vote against the candidate, which renders prime ministerial votes similar to no-confidence votes.
 That means that a prime ministerial candidate, to be successful in the parliamentary vote, must have at least a total of 175 votes in favour or abstention.
 If a Speaker fails four times to have a nominee elected, an election must be held within three months of the final vote.